Great Comet of 1811

 The Great Comet of 1811, formally designated C/1811 F1, is a comet that was visible to the naked eye for around 260 days, the longest recorded period of visibility until the appearance of Comet Hale–Bopp in 1997.
-In October 1811, at its brightest, and when it was 1.2 AU from Earth, it displayed an apparent magnitude of 0, with an easily visible coma.
+In October 1811, at its brightest, and when it was 1.2 AU from Earth, it displayed an apparent magnitude of 0, with an easily-visible coma.

 Discovery

 The comet was discovered on March 25, 1811, by Honoré Flaugergues at 2.7 AU from the Sun in the now-defunct constellation of Argo Navis.
 After being obscured for several days by moonlight, it was also found by Jean-Louis Pons on April 11, while Franz Xaver, Baron Von Zach was able to confirm Flaugergues' discovery the same night.

 The first provisional orbit was computed in June by Johann Karl Burckhardt.
-Based on these calculations, Heinrich Wilhelm Matthäus Olbers predicted that the comet would go on to become extremely bright later that year.
+Based on those calculations, Heinrich Wilhelm Matthäus Olbers predicted that the comet would go on to become extremely bright later that year.